state-less/react-server-docs-md/src/pages/Installation.md

 Note, that using node v14 or below will throw an error.
 This will be fixed in a future release, but for now you have to use node v16 or higher.

 If you want to persist the data created by React Server, you will need a database<sup>1</sup>.
-If you just want to play around you don't need a database, however all states will be gone after a server restart<sup>1</sup>.
+If you just want to play around, you don't need a database.
+However, all states will be gone after a server restart<sup>1</sup>.

-<sub>1 - You can use pass a `fileName` option to `MemoryStore` to persist data between restarts.
+<sub>1 - You can pass a `fileName` option to `MemoryStore` to persist data between restarts.

 ## Get PostgreSQL running